 Code of Ethics

-The mission of the American Board of Facial Cosmetic Surgeons (ABFCS) is to help patients identify the most qualified, safe surgeon for their facial cosmetic procedure.
+The mission of the American Board of Facial Cosmetic Surgery (ABFCS) is to help patients identify the most qualified, safe surgeon for their facial cosmetic procedure.
 As such, all board-certified facial cosmetic surgeons pledge themselves to maintain an ethical practice by following our Code of Ethics.

 The Code of Ethics for Board-Certified Facial Cosmetic Surgeons

 WHEREAS, the American Board of Facial Cosmetic Surgery (ABFCS) is a surgical certifying board organized to examine physicians in the area of facial cosmetic surgery; and

 WHEREAS, the ABFCS is a surgical certifying board organized to promote the safe practice of facial cosmetic surgery;

 NOW, THEREFORE, the ABFCS has established the following policy:

 As a Diplomate of the ABFCS, I pledge myself to…

 - Strive for excellence in all aspects of my medical practice.